March 3, 2020, Auckland, NZ

 I can tell you how they affect me.
 It was very difficult to get, on foot, to places I could clearly see.
 Making my way to them was counterintuitive.
 We were trying to get to a pharmacy on Albert Street about two blocks from the ship.
 I walked up Albert Street until I was directly across from the Pharmacy, but because of the barricades there was no way of reaching it directly.
 The signs directed me to the right, away from the pharmacy, half a block and across the street then back to Albert Street, now I was kitty corner from the pharmacy.
 Up (as in up a hill) Albert Street further and again a right turn, cross the street, and back to Albert a block still further from the Pharmacy.
 This time it was across the side street and then diagonally across Albert street to allow cars on Albert to make a right turn.
 Then it was down Albert street, diverted toward Queen Street up a hill, across the side street before getting to Queen Street, diverted through an arcade, back to Albert until I was across from the pharmacy but I still could not cross the side street, so again up a hill on a different side street toward Queen and back down to the pharmacy.
 Whew!
 I really needed a pharmacy by then.

-Back to the ship took us down Albert Street, to Customs House Road, down customs house to Queen Street, through the Britomart train station (I may not have actually gone through the station but, hey, it’s a train station), down a pedestrian mall to Quay street, down Quay street, past the ship and finally across Quay street, backtracking along Quay street to the ship.
+Back to the ship took us down Albert Street, to Customs House Road, down customs house to Queen Street, through the Britomart train station (I may not have actually had to go through the station but, hey, it’s a train station), down a pedestrian mall to Quay street, down Quay street, past the ship and finally across Quay street, backtracking along Quay street to the ship.
 Got it?
 Google maps completely failed me.
 Since there were a lot of street crossings with no traffic lights Auckland has hired crossing guards who give encouragement along the way, like spectators at a marathon.
 “Keep going, almost there.”

 I said to one of the guards “This is a cruel psych experiment replacing rats in the maze with people.”